baztian/ansible-borgbackup/README.md

 The `respositories` parent directory from `borgmatic_configs` (see below) need to exist, or this role will fail.

-For older distribution releases borgmatic will be installed using [baztian.pip_venv](https://galaxy.ansible.com/baztian/pip_venv).
-Therefore you should consider downloading that role first.

 ## Role variables

 * `borgmatic_init_repos`: Whether to initialize the repos or not.
 Set to `False` if